Luuk de Jong: Twente

+On 17 January 2010, De Jong made his debut for Twente as a substitute in an Eredivisie match against FC Utrecht.
+He scored his first goal for the club in a 2–1 win over NEC Nijmegen on 28 February.
+He ended the season with two goals from 12 appearances in the Eredivisie as the Enschede club won its first ever Dutch championship.

+2010–11 would prove to be De Jong's breakout season.
+He scored twelve goals from 32 Eredivisie appearances, made his UEFA Champions League debut and played 106 minutes in the 2011 KNVB Cup Final, assisting goals for Wout Brama and Theo Janssen as Twente came from 2–0 down to beat Ajax 3–2 in Rotterdam.
+He ended the season with a total of 20 goals and 16 assists in all competitions.

-On 20 August 2011, De Jong scored his first Eredivisie goal of the 2011–12 season in a 5–1 demolition of Heerenveen.
-The following week, on De Jong's 21st birthday, he found the back of the net two more times as Twente smashed VVV Venlo 4–1.
+On 20 August 2011, De Jong scored his first Eredivisie goal of the 2011–12 season in a 5–1 win over Heerenveen.
+The following week, on De Jong's 21st birthday, he found the back of the net two more times as Twente beat VVV Venlo 4–1.

-De Jong scored two goals against Waalwijk on 21 January 2012 – a tap in to an open goal and a penalty – as Twente ran out 5–0 winners.
+De Jong scored two goals against Waalwijk on 21 January 2012 – a tap in to an open goal and a penalty – as Twente won 5–0.
 In Twente's following fixture against Groningen on 29 January, De Jong netted a hat-trick, each goal coming off an assist from Ola John, and provided an assist for Leroy Fer, as his side won 4–1 and climbed to second place in the league table.
 On 10 February, De Jong found the back of the net two more times, but Twente missed the chance to go top of the league table, as they lost 3–2 at home to Heracles.
 De Jong's two goals meant he had scored seven times in the past three Eredivisie fixtures.